sourachakra/PathologistAttentionTransformer/README.md

 1) Enter into the 'heatmap_prediction' directory using: "cd heatmap_prediction".
 2) Run "pip install -r requirements.txt" in order to install the libraries required for this task.
 3) Download models and data at: https://drive.google.com/file/d/15dHFFgLkwh_OmkdN3KdV8bbrLwDEAZ5B/view?usp=sharing
-4) Extract the 'heatmap_drive' directory from the zip file in the link above and plug-in the models and data into the corresponding directories.
+4) Extract the 'heatmap_drive' directory from the zip file in the link above and plug-in the models and data into the corresponding directories of 'heatmap_prediction'.
 5) Run 'train.py' for training a PAT-H model and 'eval.py' for evaluating the performance of a trained PAT-H model.

 ## Scanpath prediction (PAT-S model)